sgoeschl/gatling-blueprint-project/README.md

 * The configuration information is stored in `environment.properties` files in a hierarchical directory layout
 * Other configuration files, e.g. CSV files, can be picked from a hierarchical directory layout

-## 5. Code Samples
+## 5. Working Sample Projects

-In order to make things understandable there are two sample project provided - both are a bit artificial but demonstrate many key points
+In order to make things understandable there are three sample project provided - both are a bit artificial but demonstrate many key points

 ### 5.1 Original Computer Database

-This is a 1:1 copy of the original sample
+This is a 1:1 copy of the original Gatling sample

 #### Running Tests From The IDE